Robbie-Cook/mangiarbene-jekyll/_posts/19-08-21-jekyll-api-endpoint-demo.md

 This is where my talk is all about.

 Basically, API's are used to make the same content available to different applications in a form that can be parsed in the desired language.
 But let me be clear: obviously you cannot make Jekyll RESTfull, because it is static.
 Nevertheless it is very well possible to create a so called API endpoint, and consume the data in an other application.

+I know that there are different solutions out there, to use fake online API' for testing, like <a href="https://jsonplaceholder.typicode.com/" target="_blank" rel="noopener noreferrer">**JSONplaceholder**</a>.
+But you still have to code your content and nobody likes that.
+With Jekyll, on the other hand, you can write content just like an editor.

 ## MangiarBene